 Sustainability is a core value in all aspects of the Group's business.
-Environmental, Social and Governance ("ESG") principles are essential to the Group's strategy, and embedded in the Group's strategic drivers, through which the Group strive to deliver shared value to all stakeholders.
+Environmental, Social and Governance ("ESG") principles are essential to the Group's strategy, and are embedded in the Group's strategic drivers, through which the Group strive to deliver shared value to all stakeholders.

-In 2021, the Group continued to make progress on partnerships and initiatives on sustainability matters.
-Beyond aligning to the United Nations Sustainable Development Goals (SDGs) and continuing the Group's membership with the Global Reporting Initiative (GRI), the Group began reporting against the Sustainability Accounting Standards Board (SASB) Standards.
-The Group also commenced climate risk analysis in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), while also prioritizing the Group's decarbonization agenda.
+In 2022, the Group continued to make progress on partnerships and initiatives on sustainability matters.
+The Group continues to align to the United Nations Sustainable Development Goals (SDGs) and the Global Reporting Initiative (GRI) while reporting against the Sustainability Accounting Standards Board (SASB) Standards.
+The Group also complies with Appendix 27 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited: Environmental, Social, and Governance Reporting Guide.
+The Group commenced climate risk analysis in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), while also prioritizing the Group's decarbonization agenda.
 As a founding member of the Better Mining Initiative (BMI) and active member of the Responsible Business Alliance (RBA), the Group has forged ahead to collaborate with industry partners to effect change on challenges in the Group's supply chain.